-Mount Allison offers a generous and competitive scholarship and entrance bursary program.
+Mount Allison University offers one of the strongest and most competitive scholarship and bursary programs in Canada.

 With more than $2 million in scholarships, bursaries, and financial aid awarded each year, it is an ideal way to help offset the cost of your post-secondary studies.
 In 2016, approximately 70 per cent of our entering class received an entrance award and many benefitted from in-term, need-based financial aid bursaries.